minetest/minetest/doc/compiling/windows.md

 You can install dependencies via CLI or via CMake GUI, whichever your prefer.

-To install dependencies via CLI, you can run this program in PowerShell:
+To install dependencies via CLI, run the following commands in PowerShell:

 ```powershell
 # Run this while in `path/to/minetest`